 When to Perform Storm Water Retention Pond Maintenance

-The best time to perform storm water retention pond maintenance is during the dry time of the year when the water is at low levels.
+The best time to perform stormwater retention pond maintenance is during the dry time of the year when the water is at low levels.
 This allows technicians to see and resolve issues more clearly.
-When water levels are high, you might not notice some buildup and debris that are lost in the weeds and water.
-Call Southern Star Tree during mid to late summertime to get started on your retention pond’s maintenance.
+When water levels are high, you might not notice some buildup and debris that is lost in the weeds and water.
+Call Southern Star Tree during mid to late summer to get started on your retention pond’s maintenance.
 We are ready to take your call.

 Plants and Perimeter

-Installing native plants on the perimeter of your retention pond will help reduce pollutants, help against erosion, and provide much needed aesthetics.
+Installing native plants on the perimeter of your retention pond will help reduce pollutants, help against erosion, and provide much-needed aesthetics.
 Green grass is always a great choice if it loves water.
 Consider removing trees from the area as they can cause problems in the future.
-Remember, however, that whatever is planted should be maintained and overgrowth should be avoided.
+Remember, however, that whatever is planted should be maintained, and overgrowth should be avoided.
 Be careful with grass clippings.
-Make sure that your installed grass does not become a liability with grass clippings flooded the area and clogging drains.
+Make sure that your installed grass does not become a liability with grass clippings flooding the area and clogging drains.

 Turf Aeration